PyXRD/PyXRD/README.md

  * Open a command line (Start button -> Search -> enter 'cmd.exe' -> press enter)
  * Type in the following command (no quotes):
 ```
-easy_install deap
+C:\Python27\Scripts\easy_install.exe deap
 ```
  * If all went well you should have the latest version of DEAP installed now.
+   Somtimes it is neccesary to run the command line as administrator

 Linux
 -----